CIBC Client Complaint Appeals Office

 - Product pricing and the setting of interest rates (including lending, investment and foreign exchange rates)

-- The setting of service fees (including NSF fees and mortgage prepayment costs)
+- The setting of service fees (including, but not limited to, NSF fees and mortgage prepayment costs)

 - Lending decisions and credit adjudication*